- Bill Digest

 (d) If a sports governing body has notified the Commission that real‑time information sharing for sports wagers placed on its sporting events is necessary, interactive sports wagering operators shall share with that sports governing body or its designee in real time, at the account level, anonymized information regarding a registered player, amount and type of sports wager, the time the sports wager was placed, the location of the registered player at the time the sports wager was placed, the IP address if applicable, the outcome of the sports wager, and records of abnormal sports wagering activity.
 For purposes of this subsection, real time means on a commercially reasonable periodic interval, but in any event, not less than once every 72 hours.
 A sports governing body receiving any information pursuant to this subsection shall use the information for the purpose of integrity monitoring only and not for any commercial purpose.

-(e) In advertising its sports wagering platform, the interactive sports wagering operator shall ensure that its advertisements meet all of the following requirements:
+(e) The interactive sports wagering operator and their agents shall ensure that all advertisements and marketing of sports wagers, the sports wagering platform, and other sports wager related commercial offerings meet all of the following requirements:

 (1) It does not target persons under the age of 21.